 Where a full version of the article is available for free online, we include a direct link.
 Where the article is pay-walled, we include the Digital Object Identfier.

+We first published this list in October 2019, and it was last updated in January 2022.
 We’d hugely welcome other relevant research being brought to our attention.

 Please see also our companion piece covering research relating to anonymity, online disinhibition, abuse, incivility and trolling.